 We grow up in countries within the continent and almost everywhere we see women regularly beaten.
 Their word is devalued, their opinions are belittled.
-They are constantly judged, tirelessly defined – regardless of their success in society – by the fact to be married or not.
+They are constantly judged, tirelessly defined – regardless of their success in society – by being married or not.

 They do not receive inheritance and are most likely to live in material insecurity.
 They are generally absent from political and economic decision-making circles.